lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 This "How-to" exercise will show how to plot data, and manipulate such a plot.
 The example below will show how to plot a color-magniture diagram for a sample of objects.

-For the purpose of this exercise, it is necessary to select data for plotting.
+For the purpose of this exercise, it is necessary to first select data for plotting.
 This can be accomplished in the "UI assisted" aspect of the Portal, by executing a search in the DP0.2 Object catalog using a 3 arcminute cone near the DC2's central coordinates.
 The search will return only the five data columns: "coord_ra", "coord_dec", and "g" "r" and "i_calibFlux" - thise are selected by checking boxes to the left of the desired row.
-It will also impose the contraints that the flux must be between 20 and 1000 nanojansky, as in the screenshot below.
+It will also impose the contraints that the flux must be between 20 and 1000 nanojansky.
-Note that the displayed rows are limited only to the checked ones.
+The ready-to-execute seach is in the screenshot below.
-This is accomplished by clicking on the funnel above the selected boxes.
+Note that the displayed rows are limited only to the checked ones:  this is accomplished by clicking on the funnel above the selected boxes.

 .. figure:: /_static/portal_intro_DP02b.png
     :name: portal_example_search_DP02